Universite-Gustave-Eiffel/NoiseModelling/Docs/Data_Assimilation_Tutorial.rst

 Step 2 : Import Sensor Positions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Importing the location of the sensors into the database from the csv file ``device_mapping_sf.csv``.
+Importing the location of the sensors into the database from the csv file ``device_mapping_sf.geojson``.

 .. code-block:: groovy
     new Import_File().exec(connection,[
-                    "pathFile" : workingFolder+"device_mapping_sf.csv",
+                    "pathFile" : workingFolder+"device_mapping_sf.geojson",
                     "inputSRID" : 2056,
                     "tableName": "SENSORS_LOCATION"
     ])